typed-macro/typed-macro/README.md

 However, vite-plugin-macro provides vite-specific helpers like `invalidateCache()` to improve the experience of development with macros.
-So call it vite-plugin- is better.
+So the name vite-plugin- is better.

 > `invalidateCache()`
 >